NICALOD3ON/blog_post-main/posts/Homework_Week_2.md

 ---
-title: Week 6
+title: Week 2
 published_at: 2024-04-1
-snippet: c2.js Examples
+snippet: Experimenting with Fallers in p5
 disable_html_sanitization: true
 ---